 A final type of short-term funding available is a business credit card, which functions the same as a personal credit card.
 Your company is able to make purchases as needed, offering maximum flexibility.
 Your business will need to make payments monthly, just like they would for a standard credit card.

-Choosing Short-Term Loans
+Choosing The Best Short-Term Loans

 When considering funding options, there are many factors to consider.
 Thankfully, short-term loan options are often more flexible than long-term loans and easier to qualify for, making them a top choice among businesses of all sizes.
 If a long-term loan and extended period for repayment aren’t for you, then choosing a short-term option will serve your company well.
 Exploring the advantages and disadvantages of short-term financing will help your company make an educated decision.